Karall0k/Machine_Learning/README.md

 The model was tested and trained on each modification.
-The best performance was achived by changign the maximum depth and the confusion matrix and classification report for this outcome is shown below.
+The best performance was achived by changing the maximum depth and the confusion matrix and classification report for this outcome is shown below.
 ![image](Images/Opt_2_CRpt_best.png)